xbeat/Machine-Learning/README.md

 Introduction to Softmax Activation Function

 The Softmax activation function is a crucial component in neural networks, particularly for multi-class classification problems.
 It transforms a vector of real numbers into a probability distribution, where each value represents the likelihood of belonging to a specific class.

+## Introduction to Agents and Multi-Agent Frameworks in Python

+Introduction to Agents and Multi-Agent Frameworks

+Agents are autonomous entities that can perceive their environment, make decisions, and take actions.
+Multi-agent frameworks provide a structure for multiple agents to interact and collaborate.
+This slideshow will guide you through the basics of implementing agents and multi-agent systems using Python.

 ## Harmonic Function Theory with Python